cambridge-cares/TheWorldAvatar/Agents/InequalityIndexCalculationAgent_TimeSereis/README.md

 ### How to deploy this agent on stack
 Details about the routes on the stack establishment, and how to deploy the agent on the stack can be found [here](https://htmlpreview.github.io/?https://github.com/cambridge-cares/TheWorldAvatar/blob/dev-heat-pump-migration-to-stack-3/Agents/LSOAInputAgent/deploy_agent_on_stack.html)

-### Use the agent
-The Utility Cost Calculation Agent is intended to use the `Asychronous mode` of the Derivation Framework to detect changes in instantiated [OntoRegionalAnalysis] properties (i.e. `Resulted Electricity consumption`, `Resulted Gas Consumption`,`Electricity Unit Cost`,`Gas Unit Cost`) and automatically updates associated `Utility Cost`  instances in the KG.
-As the agent adopts the `pyderivationagent`, it also serves HTTP requests to handle synchronous derivations.
-However, it is (strongly) discouraged to invoke such HTTP request by ONESELF.

-After successful agent start-up, an instructional page shall become available at the root (i.e. `/`) of the port specified in the [docker compose file].
-The exact address depends on where the agent container is deployed (i.e. localhost, remote VM, ...), but takes a form like `http://localhost:5300/`

 ## Asynchronous derivation operation
 Once the Agent is deployed, it periodically (defined by `DERIVATION_PERIODIC_TIMESCALE`) checks the derivation that `isDerivedUsing` itself (parameter `ONTOAGENT_SERVICE_IRI`) and acts based on the status associated with that derivation.
 Although the [Derivation Agent] suggests the use of `.env` files to specify environment variables for agent configurations, this approach does not work properly with Docker stacks, i.e. `docker stack deploy`.
 Hence, the agent configuration is moved into the [docker compose file] instead.